 • stability,

-• long term horizon,
+• a long-term horizon,

 Secondary residence

-Very common among non residents and expatriates.
+Very common among non-residents and expatriates.

-• to local taxation,
+• local taxation,

-• to holding costs,
+• ownership costs,

-• and to possible local regulations.
+• and possible local regulations.

 Rental investment

-The French market mainly distinguishes:
+The French market mainly distinguishes between:

 • unfurnished rental,